bewest/node-multienv/replit.md

 - **KafkaConnect Cluster**: Workers with MongoDB connector plugin (infrastructure-provided, not deployed by this repo).
 - **MongoDB**: Primary database, deployed as per-tenant StatefulSets.
 - **CSI Driver with Snapshot Support**: Used for creating VolumeSnapshots for PVC backups.
-- **Metacontroller**: Kubernetes add-on for custom controller development and orchestration.
+- **Metacontroller v4.x+**: Kubernetes add-on for custom controller development and orchestration.
+Requires v4.0+ for `revisionHistory` support in CompositeController CRDs (tested with v4.12.0).
 - **Consul**: Utilized for service discovery and health checking within the resolver interface.
 - **jsonnet-bundler (jb)**: Dependency manager for Jsonnet libraries (optional - library has zero dependencies).